 Response: Concur.
 The recommendation has effectively been implemented.
 The Army's 2016 President's Budget submission reflects the necessary funding to support the current program schedule.

-If additional information is required, my point of contact is (b) (6) ODASD(C3CB), at (b) (6) civ@mail.mil or 703-614-(b)
+ODASD(C3CB), at (b) (6) civ@mail.mil or 703-614-(b)

 and Logistics and